Feast of the Precious Body and Blood of Jesus

 Yes, Christmas is indeed a family feast.
 Not only in Kenya, but all over the world, people come ‘home’ during Christmas.

-Therefore, even as we are in the Christmas Octave – eight days of celebration following Christmas – the Church invites us to pay attention to the family around the little Babe Jesus, the Holy […]
+Therefore, even as we are in the Christmas Octave – eight days of celebration following Christmas – the Church invites us to pay attention to the family around the little Babe Jesus, the […]

 Continue reading